 If you have any spare time in Nagpur, you can visit Raman Science Centre and Planetarium, though this is oriented to kids and students rather than cricket tourists.
 If you've no other temple oppo in India, visit Deekshabhoomi Temple Complex or stroll the paths around Ambazari Lake, Futala Lake, and Gorewada Lake, as three favourite places the locals visit to cool down of the evening.

-There was quirkiness watching the game here such as in-seat catering.
-It was a quirk that matched a city where rooftop imbibing was the only way.
-The highlight of that was the rooftop of the Heritage Hotel opposite the ground.
+There was uniqueness watching the game here (above) such as in-seat catering; a quirk that matched a city where rooftop imbibing was the only way.
+The highlight of that was the Heritage Hotel (below) opposite the ground.
 Sadly, along with losing the pleasure of the Heritage, in-seat catering was also lost when the game moved to Jamtha.

 During our first Test Cricket Tour to Nagpur 2004, the player's had the only hotel of repute, thus we stayed in simple 3-star hotels, walkable to the cricket.
-In 2008, with the game 18km away, we found a new hotel with a swimming pool and glorious rooftop bar next to the airport, halfway to the new stadium that sat alone in a field.
-Alone then, but now 'new Nagpur' has thousands of new homes and infrastructure that includes more hotels!
+In 2008, with the game 18km away, we found a new hotel halfway to the new stadium that sat alone in a field.
+Alone then, but Nagpur has now elevated roadways, a metrorail, and infrastructure that includes more hotels!

-With plenty of choices compared with those of 2004, when you join our Australian Test Cricket Tour To India, our driver will meet you at Nagpur's Dr Babasaheb Ambedkar International Airport.
-You will be swiftly delivered to our cool new hotel for 8 luscious nights up the road from the game, to which you easily get to/from yourself.
-Along with breakfast, we include 2 dinners, awesome floral shirts, and match tickets to the low-key & relaxed VCA Stadium (Jamtha), cricket's 99th Test Venue.
+When you join our Australian Test Cricket Tour To India, our driver will meet you at Nagpur's Dr Babasaheb Ambedkar International Airport.
+You will be swiftly delivered to the hotel the players used to stay for 8 nights.
+We are still halfway to the ground, so match day transfers are included.
+Along with breakfast, we have 2 drinks parties, awesome shirts, and match tickets to the very-relaxed VCA Stadium (Jamtha), cricket's 99th Test Venue.